domRiddle/ASF/Setting-up.md

 ![Bot tab](https://i.imgur.com/BUkUEYt.png)

 If by any chance the version of ASF that you've just downloaded is older than what config generator is set to use by default, simply choose your ASF version from the dropdown menu.
 This can happen as the config generator can be used for generating configs to newer (pre-release) ASF versions that weren't marked as stable yet.
-You've downloaded latest stable release of ASF.
+You've downloaded latest stable release of ASF that is verified to work reliably.

 Start from putting name for your bot into the field highlighted as red.
 This can be any name you'd like to use, such as your nickname, account name, a number, or anything else.
 There are only 3 words you can't use, those are: `ASF`, `example` and `minimal`.
 In addition to that we recommend that you avoid using spaces, you can use `_` as a word separator.